blackchip-org/zcalc/README.md

 | `2`              | `1 ; 2`
 | `a`              | `3`

-With the first line, `1`, it does not match an operation so its value is placed on the stack.
+The first line, `1`, does not match an operation so its value is placed on the stack.
 The next line is a `2` and is also placed on the stack.
 When `a` is entered, that matches the addition operation.
 The first two items are popped from the stack, the result is added, and the result is